 A hybrid work model is a flexible work model that supports a blend of in-office, remote, and on-the-go workers.
 Since the onset of the global pandemic, many organizations switched to a hybrid work model, and as of the beginning of 2022 over 76% of respondents to a survey by TravelPerk stated that their organizations are shifting to a hybrid work model.

-This type of flexible work calls for a need to adjust the ways of work including structures, processes, and methods of communications.
+This type of flexible work calls for a need to adjust the ways of work including structures, processes, and methods of communication.
 A key concept behind hybrid work is that a successful adoption of this model involves re-thinking and re-designing the ways of working.

 If you are looking to improve your hybrid work model, or if you are exploring how to best implement this, we outlined some important considerations to keep in mind: